Covert Communication Gains from Adversary's Ignorance of Transmission Time: Achievability

-The LRT statistic $\Lambda(\mathbf{y}_{\rm w})$ is a function of the sequence of observations $\mathbf{y}_{\rm w}$, and, as such, is a random variable.
-Per its definition in Section \ref{sec:prerequisites}, $\mathbf{y}_{\rm w}$ is parameterized by the slot length $n$ and which hypothesis is true (that is, Alice's transmission state).
-Let $\Lambda_s^{(n)}\equiv\Lambda(\mathbf{y}_{\rm w})$ where $s\in\{0,1\}$ indicates the true hypothesis ($H_0$ or $H_1$).
-Since one-to-one transformations of both sides in \eqref{eq:hyptest_s} do not affect the performance of the test, we analyze a detector that is equivalent to the one defined in \eqref{eq:hyptest_s} but employs the following test statistic:

-where $g_n(x)$ is a one-to-one function defined later.
+The LRT statistic $\Lambda(\mathbf{Y}_{\rm w})$ is a function of the sequence of observations $\mathbf{Y}_{\rm w}$, and, as such, is a random variable.
+Per its definition in Section \ref{sec:prerequisites}, $\mathbf{Y}_{\rm w}$ is parameterized by the slot length $n$ and which hypothesis is true (that is, Alice's transmission state).
+Let $\Lambda_s^{(n)}\equiv\Lambda(\mathbf{Y}_{\rm w})$ where $s\in\{0,1\}$ indicates the true hypothesis ($H_0$ or $H_1$).
+Since one-to-one transformations of both sides in \eqref{eq:hyptest_s} do not affect the performance of the test, we analyze a detector that is equivalent to the one defined in \eqref{eq:hyptest_s} but employs the test statistic $L^{(n)}_s\equiv g_n\left(\Lambda_s^{(n)}\right)$, where $g_n(x)$ is a one-to-one function defined later.
 Denote by $K^{(n)}\xrightarrow{\mathcal{P}}Q$ and $K^{(n)}\xrightarrow{\mathcal{D}}Q$ convergence of random variable $K^{(n)}$ to random variable $Q$ in probability and in distribution, respectively.
-The following lemma establishes sufficient conditions for covertness of Alice's transmission: \begin{lemma} If LRT statistic is described by random variables
+The following lemma establishes sufficient conditions for the covertness of Alice's transmission: \begin{lemma} If the LRT statistic is described by random variables: